 CSVed to the Rescue

-I stumbled across CSVed, located here, after the tool I was using went to a yearly license fee.
-This may be a one of the best large file tools I have ever used.
-It is simply packed with great features, such as;
+I stumbled across CSVed, located on Sam Francke’s site, after having many issues with trying to edit larger files.
+This may be one of the best large file tools I have ever used.
+It is packed with great features, such as;

-- Once the file is loaded, you can change settings and refresh your view which saves the step of re-opening the file, great for finding a pipe delimited file that you thought was comma
+- Once the file is loaded, you can change settings and refresh your view, which saves the step of re-opening the file, great for finding a pipe-delimited file that you thought was a comma

 - Full edit to add, insert or delete rows

 - Great search and replace that can be specified by column

 - Split and join columns and save as a new file

 - If your file has column headings, you can set the column number as a prefix that debugging far easier when looking at error files in SSIS or files that do not have the headers.

 I have an ETL process that imports flat files from a source system which can be a couple of hundred meg.
 I have SSIS generate error files out of this process which is saved as text files.
 However, these are comma-delimited text files that correspond to the input files that I am loading.
 However, they do not have headers.
 Having both the error and source files open with column numbers makes debugging a lot easier.
 I have highlighted some of the key feature points listed above in this snapshot.
 (Click for larger image)